Reshaping Reasoning in LLMs: A Theoretical Analysis of RL Training Dynamics through Pattern Selection: Theoretical Characterization of RL Training Dynamics

-In this section, we present a theoretical framework to explain how RLVR improves model performance.
-We first formulate a model's reasoning procedure as a two-step process: selecting a reasoning pattern and then generating the final answer.
-Based on this framework, we explain our empirical findings.
-Additionally, we analyze RLVR's training dynamics by considering language models as tabular policies, examining two special cases with distinct optimization behaviors.
+Beyond empirical observations, we take a further step toward theoretically understanding the RL training process.
+In this section, we first build a theoretical framework based on experimental insights.
+We abstract the model's reasoning procedure as a two-step process: first selecting a reasoning pattern, then performing answer deduction, where RL specializes in optimizing the first part.
+Based on this framework, we provide a theoretical analysis for our observations of RL with different rewards.
+For RLVR, we analyze its training dynamics and examine two special cases with distinct optimization behaviors.
+For RLIF, we analyze why RL with internal rewards can improve model performance while also explaining why such methods may ultimately result in models with worse performance than the base model.